100mslive/100ms-docs/README.md

 #### 1. Note Component

--   You can easily use this by using `> blockquote` it will have a default type of `'success'`
+-   You can easily use this by using `> blockquote` it will have a default type of `white`
 -   To use other types write in this way

 ```jsx